Four Ways Interning with the UN in Kenya Increased My Cultural Awareness

 - Creation of six training presentations on data tools and statistical methodologies and two video tutorials on how to use some of the UN Environment’s online data tools

 My entire experience in Nairobi has been truly life changing.
 The technical skills I developed through working on projects for my unit, the professional contacts I made, and the friends who will be part of my life for years to come are just part of what my time in Nairobi has given me.

 Selfie outside the UN office in Nairobi, Kenya.
 Image courtesy of Angela K.

 Beyond that, I also feel that I’ve changed internally somehow.
 You can read and watch TV shows about different cultures, but it’s not until you build a personal connection with someone that you really understand the power of cross-cultural exchange.
-Halfway through my internship I realized what the Christianson Grant is really about and I am so grateful for it.
+Halfway through my internship I realized what the Christianson Fellowship is really about and I am so grateful for it.